longhorn/website/content/docs/1.5.2/volumes-and-nodes/trim-filesystem.md

 ## Trim the filesystem in a Longhorn volume

-There are two ways to do trim for a Longhorn volume: with the Longhorn UI and directly via cmd.
+You can trim a Longhorn volume using either the Longhorn UI or the `fstrim` command.

 #### Via Longhorn UI